The internal languages of univalent categories: Category Theory in Univalent Foundations

 \subsection{Displayed Categories}

-\textbf{Displayed categories} (\cite{ahrens:2019a}) are fundamental when studying category theory in univalent foundations.
-Their applications are plentiful, and our main interest stems from Grothendieck fibrations~(\cite{grothendieck:1960}).
-This is because if we phrase Grothendieck fibrations in terms of displayed categories, we can avoid refering to equality of objects in order to express the existence of Cartesian lifts.
+\textbf{Displayed categories}~\cite{ahrens:2019a} are fundamental when studying category theory in univalent foundations.
+Their applications are plentiful, and our main interest stems from Grothendieck fibrations~\cite{grothendieck:1960}.
+This is because if we phrase Grothendieck fibrations in terms of displayed categories, we can avoid refering to equality of objects when we express the existence of Cartesian lifts.
 In the remainder of this section, we recall the concepts related to displayed categories that we use in this paper.